Judith H. Myers: Biography

 Myers has served on various NSERC (Natural Sciences and Engineering Research Council of Canada) committees, particularly those related to women in science including the Women's Faculty Award Committee and the Women in Science and Engineering Chair Program.
 She was a member of the NSERC Biological Control Network and was Theme leader – Greenhouses (2001-2006) and co-theme leader – New, improved microbial agents for management of insect pests (2001-2006).

+She is the mother of Iain and Isla Myers-Smith, who were born in Vancouver, British Columbia and Canberra, Australia respectively.
+Isla Myers-Smith is a professor at the University of British Columbia and honorary fellow at the University of Edinburgh.

 Advocacy for women in STEM

 Myers was at the forefront of Canadian post-secondary education's efforts to recruit more women in STEM fields during the late 1980s and early 1990s, when she was Associate Dean of Science at the University of British Columbia.
 At that time simply discussing data related to the leaky pipeline could be contentious.
 Myers is quoted on p.
 298 of Martin Loney's 1998 book critiquing what he described as identity politics in Canadian post-secondary education, The Pursuit of Division: Race, Gender, and Preferential Hiring in Canada.
 Loney challenged Myers to produce data to support her assertion that policies impeding women being hired were operating during the 1960s.
 Research into the complex nature of barriers to women being hired in the post-secondary education STEM sector has since expanded significantly.
 Judy Myers continues to be a strong advocate for women in STEM.